cbertoni/behat-progress-formatter/README.md

 # Behat Progress Formatter
 On Behat `Progress` format is several times faster when running tests than `Pretty` format.
+But `Progress` format have two issues:
+- It doesn't print the information on the tests failed (just prints an `F`) and when you run thousands of tests you have to wait until the end to know what the problem is.
-The problems is that, `Progress` format doesn't print the failed scenarios which is a real problem when you have just 1 failed scenario over thounsands of tests and you don't know which is.
+- It doesn't print the failed scenarios which is a real problem when you have just 1 failed scenario over thounsands of tests and you don't know which is.

-This adds a custom progress formatter which prints the list of failed files at the end of the output.
+This Behat extension adds a custom `Progress` formatter which prints the list of failed scenarios at the end of the output and prints each scenario at the moment of the failure (you can re-run it to know what the problem is).

 ## Intallation
 - In your `composer.json` file add